A temporal-averaging based approach to toughness homogenisation in heterogeneous material: Abstract

 \section{Abstract}

-The process of hydraulic fracture through heterogeneous rock with variable material toughness is considered.
-Numerical simulations are used to examine the effectiveness of differing strategies for homogenising this parameter: the maximum toughness strategy and a newly proposed temporal averaging based approach.
-We restrict ourselves to periodic distributions and consider only the KGD model without leak-off, allowing us to easily investigate different regimes (toughness/viscosity).
+A new approach to defining the effective fracture toughness for heterogeneous materials is proposed.
+This temporal averaging approach is process-dependent, incorporating the crack velocity and material toughness.
+The effectiveness of the new technique is investigated in the context of hydraulic fracture through heterogeneous rock with a periodic material toughness.
+The plane strain model is considered without fluid leak-off, to more easily investigate different regimes (toughness/viscosity).
+Numerical simulations are used to examine the effectiveness of the new homogenisation strategy, with comparison against the recently-proposed maximum toughness strategy.
 Simulations are conducted using an extremely effective (in house-built) time-space adaptive solver.
 The regimes in which each strategy is effective are determined.
-It is demonstrated that an averaging based approach can be proposed that incorporates crucial aspects of the process behaviour.